dagger/dagger/docs/_README.md

 ### Locally

-You will need to have `npm` and Node.js v18 installed.
+You will need to have `yarn` and Node.js v18 installed.

-From the `/docs` directory, run the following command: `npm install && npm start`
+From the `/docs` directory, run the following command: `yarn install && yarn start`

 This will install all dependencies, start the docs web server locally and open [localhost:3000](http://localhost:3000/) in your browser.